 Nuri is unquestionably a “mover” and a change agent.
 He is also a mentor and teacher to many growers.
 In June 2019, he released his memoir Growing Out Loud: The Journey of a Food Revolutionary.
 The book aims to “speak to the new generation of food revolutionaries about personal and social transformation” through his personal and professional experiences.

-Be sure to give him a hearty Georgia Organics style welcome when he comes to the stage.
+Be sure to give him a hearty Georgia Organics style welcome when he comes to the stage on the evening of Feb.
+8.